 Fee Range: E

-While studying at Sydney University Malcolm worked as a journalist and continued doing so when he studied at Oxford on a Rhodes Scholarship.
+While studying at Sydney University the Hon Malcolm worked as a journalist and continued doing so when he studied at Oxford on a Rhodes Scholarship.

-It was during that time at Oxford that Malcolm met and was hired by Harold Evans, the editor of London’s Sunday Times newspaper.
+It was during that time at Oxford that Mr Turnbull met and was hired by Harold Evans, the editor of London’s Sunday Times newspaper.

-After his time at Oxford, where he married his wife Lucy, Malcolm returned to Australia and practiced law where he quickly established a reputation as an effective advocate, most notably when he successfully defended former MI5 agent Peter Wright against the British Government, in the “Spycatcher” trial.
+After his time at Oxford, where he married his wife Lucy Hughes, Mr Turnbull returned to Australia and practiced law where he quickly established a reputation as an effective advocate, most notably when he successfully defended former MI5 agent Peter Wright against the British Government, in the “Spycatcher” trial.

-Malcolm established an investment banking firm in 1987 and during that time specialized in the media and technology sectors.
+Mr Turnbull established an investment banking firm in 1987 and during that time specialised in the media and technology sectors.
 He worked with some of the leading media moguls of the time including Rupert Murdoch, Kerry Packer, Conrad Black and Bob Maxwell and at the same time established a number of new businesses of his own.